magomimmo/modern-cljs/doc/second-edition/tutorial-15.md

 # Tutorial 15 - Better Safe Than Sorry (Part 3)

-In the [previous tutorial][1] we introduced the CLJ/CLJS standard way to automate the unit testing of the `modern-cljs.shopping.validators` namespace. for reach that results we dynamically altered the `boot` runtime environment.
+In the [previous tutorial][1] we introduced the CLJ/CLJS standard way for unit testing a namespace.
+To reach that result we dynamically altered the `boot` runtime environment.

-In this tutorial we're going to freeze the needed changes in the `boot` building file while introducing two new tasks to manage unit testing.
+In this tutorial we're going to freeze that needed changes in the `boot` building file.

 ## Preamble